-With the Ray Tracing activated in ultra, an average of 88 FPS is already achieved.
-With DLSS, our average is 174 FPS, so there is no difficulty to enjoy 2160p with Ray Tracing activated.
+With Ray Tracing activated in ultra, an average of 89 FPS is already achieved.
+With DLSS, our average is 175 FPS, so there is no difficulty to enjoy 2160p with Ray Tracing activated.
 A small remark, Shadow Of The Tomb Raider has been implemented with XeSS, which allows AMD cards to benefit from this technology.

 Watch Dogs Legion:

-The Ray Tracing in Watch Dogs Legion makes all the cards suffer and our sample of the day does not do acceptance with an average of 46 FPS.
+The Ray Tracing in Watch Dogs Legion makes all the cards suffer and our sample does not do acceptance with an average of 46 FPS.
 The activation of DLSS 2 performance will boost the FPS to an average of 99 frames per second.

 Metro Exodus PC Enhanced Edition:

 Third game that supports DLSS 2.0.
+We have dedicated an article to it.
 Three levels of Ray Tracing are offered in the game and four levels of DLSS (performance – quality – balanced – ultra performance).
 For our benchmarks, we opted for ultra graphics quality, ” high ” Ray Tracing and DLSS in ” performance ” mode.

 Far Cry 6:

 The latest game we add to this section since it supports DXR as well as SFR proposed by AMD.
 For our benchmarks, we opted for Ultra graphics quality, we enabled both DRX options as well as FSR in ” performance ” mode.